StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 The full topology available in StackState is likely much larger than you need to be concerned with at any given point in time.
 StackState allows you to create a filter to select a specific set of components from your topology and save it as a view.
 Each stored view includes:

 * [Filters](../filters.md):
-  * Topology filters are used to add elements \(components and relations\) to the view.
+  * Topology filters - add elements \(components and relations\) to the view.
-  * Events and Traces filters refine the traces and events displayed.
+  * Events and Traces filters - refine the traces and events displayed.
-* [Visualization settings](visualization_settings.md) – to customize how components are displayed within the view.
+* [Visualization settings](visualization_settings.md) – customize how elements \(components and relations\) are displayed within the view.
-* [View health state configuration](about_views.md#view-health-state) – can be enabled to report the health state of the view.
+* [View health state configuration](about_views.md#view-health-state) – reports the health state of the view.
-* Event handlers - to respond to events generated in the view and [send event notifications](../../metrics-and-events/send-event-notifications.md).
+* Event handlers - respond to events generated in the view and [send event notifications](../../metrics-and-events/send-event-notifications.md).

 Generally speaking, views serve two major purposes: